Sampaguitas/pdb_client/README.md

 * [approvals](APPROVAL.md)
 * [to do list](TODO.md)

-The application can be access via the following link: [https://pdb-client.herokuapp.com/](https://pdb-client.herokuapp.com/)
+The application can be accessed via the following link: [https://pdb-client.herokuapp.com/](https://pdb-client.herokuapp.com/)

 ## Getting Started